martinmoene/string-view-lite/README.md

 string_view: Allows to create a string_view via literal "_sv", using namespace nonstd::literals::string_view_literals
 string_view: Allows to create a string_view via literal "_sv", using namespace nonstd::string_view_literals
 string_view: Allows to create a string_view via literal "_sv", using namespace nonstd::literals
-string_view: Allows to compare a string_view with another string_view
+string_view: Allows to compare a string_view with another string_view via comparison operators
-string_view: Allows to compare a string_view with an object with implicit conversion to string_view
+string_view: Allows to compare a string_view with an object with implicit conversion to string_view via comparison operators
-string_view: Allows to compare empty string_view-s as equal operator<<: Allows printing a string_view to an output stream std::hash<>: Hash value of string_view equals hash value of corresponding string object std::hash<>: Hash value of wstring_view equals hash value of corresponding string object
+string_view: Allows to compare empty string_view-s as equal via compare() and via operator==() operator<<: Allows printing a string_view to an output stream std::hash<>: Hash value of string_view equals hash value of corresponding string object std::hash<>: Hash value of wstring_view equals hash value of corresponding string object